 Hands-free coding has produced impressive results in certain use cases so far.
 Can no-code controlled by voice commands be the real breakthrough in coding?
 This blog post argues that, in order to turn hands-free coding into a truly revolutionary step forward, no-code needs help from another new technology.

 Software maintenance is not something you do every 6 or 12 months: It is the software development itself that takes place after the product launch.
-This piece explains how no-code approach to maintenance gives you a sustainable advantage over traditional coding and brings about significant cost savings.
+This piece explains how no-code approach to maintenance can give you a sustainable advantage over traditional coding and bring about significant cost savings.

 Using software was the purview of IT professionals until a few decades ago.
 Not anymore.
 By the look of things, software development, too, will become a common toil for masses, which will eventually turn software into a commodity.
 It will be none other than no-code that will be driving this change.

 Innovation by way of divine inspiration always makes a good story.
 But you don’t want to entrust the future of your company in the hands of a muse.
 You want to innovate in a predictable, continuous and sustainable way.
 This blog post sheds light on how no-code technology can help you with that task.

 The recent digital transformation made total elimination of shadow IT a distant dream—firms should get used to living with it.
 After a detailed discussion of the causes of shadow IT, this piece looks into how no-code can help check this phenomenon.